f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 When you are inside the tenant mode you can enter each configuration item one line at a time using tab completion and question mark for help.

+For more information on the Mac Data / MAC Address Block Size see the following Solution Article:

+`<K000133655: MAC address assignment in VELOS and rSeries systems https://my.f5.com/manage/s/article/K000133655>`_

 .. code-block:: bash

     green-partition-chassis1-gsa-1(config-tenant-tenant2)# config ?